Camera and Robot Calibration#

 6

-Click the Config Camera button for the corresponding camera
+Click the Config Camera button of the corresponding camera

 7